Chief, Division of Endocrinology, Lenox Hill Hospital, Northwell Health

 While working as a research fellow at Harvard in the early 1980s, Dr. Poretsky became known for discovering, describing and characterizing insulin receptors in the human ovary.
 Dr. Poretsky’s finding established the ovary as a target for regulation by insulin, and introduced a new paradigm of the gonadotropic function of insulin.
 Poretsky had initially been researching the causes of hyperandrogenism in patients with extreme forms of insulin resistance, for example in women with insulin receptor gene mutations.
 Subsequently, his work became important for understanding more common disorders, such as polycystic ovary syndrom (PCOS), which affects up to 10% of reproductive age women and is associated with infertility and diabetes.
 Dr. Poretsky’s work helped lead to the use of insulin-sensitizing agents in patients with PCOS.
 Dr. Poretsky and his co-workers also characterized related receptors in the ovary (insulin-like growth factor receptors, peroxisome-proliferator activated receptor-gamma), and he conceptualized the insulin-related ovarian regulatory system.

-Dr. Poretsky’s other research intents include clinical studies in diabetes and endocrinological aspects of HIV-infection.
-Current studies involve laboratory work on the efforts of a recently discovered hormone, irisin, in the reproductive system, the poential role of Vitamin D in preventing type 2 diabetes; and developing clinical strategies to reduce readmission rates in patients with diabetes.
+Dr. Poretsky’s other research interests include clinical studies in diabetes and endocrinological aspects of HIV-infection.
+Current studies involve laboratory work on the effects of a recently discovered hormone, irisin, in the reproductive system, the potential role of Vitamin D in preventing type 2 diabetes; and developing clinical strategies to reduce readmission rates in patients with diabetes.